alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

 Fun fact.
 From the towers, you get a direct view to the Park Hyatt Hotel, which was the setting of [Lost in Translation](https://www.imdb.com/title/tt0335266/).
 By the way, that's a great movie to watch before visiting Japan for the first time.
 Even if it's not directly about Japan, you get some nice insights on the Japanese culture.

 After seeing the panoramic sights of the city, we decided to take a walk through the busy streets below us.
 Shinjuku is one of the many places in Japan where it's just fun to walk and observe the people.
-Watch their habbits and absorbe the unique culture of the country.
+Watch their habits and absorb the unique culture of the country.

 Make sure you take a quick tour of a [Pachinko parlor](https://en.wikipedia.org/wiki/Pachinko), it's incredibly loud and chaotic.
 Also in Shinjuku, stop by the [giant Godzilla head](https://www.tokyocreative.com/articles/19691-godzilla-in-shinjuku-japans-world-famous-monster-is-about-to-destroy-tokyo-once-again) on top of the Toho building, owned by the company that created the original movies.